kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/gpt_structures/structural_constraint_g01.md

 ## Overview

-This document represents a structural condition where no formal organization or communicative logic is imposed,
+This document records a structural condition in which **no formal organization or communicative logic is imposed**,
-yet coherence is not lost.
+yet coherence remains intact.

-Rather than being a failure of structure, this is the **presence of continuity without form**.
+Rather than indicating structural failure, Phase 28.0 represents the **presence of continuity without form**.
-Phase 28.0 does not introduce new alignment — it records **non-structural persistence**.
+It does not introduce alignment — it documents **non-structural persistence**.

 ---